emrickgarrett/PlayingCards.js/README.md

 The generic example is a simple card game using the base library, while the gametype example uses the base library plus the extension to change the game type/deck size to uno.

 ## License
-This project uses the MIT license and is heavily inspired by Card.js, and uses CCO resources.
+This project uses the MIT license and is heavily inspired by Card.js, and uses CC resources.